 This might be a weird subject to do an article on, but hear me out.
-If you’ve spent any amount of time in a sim racing rig or if your setup is away from your computer then you’ll quickly realise the pain and annoyance that comes with trying to type, enter races, change cars, etc. Every time you want to do that you have to get up and go over to your where your keyboard and mouse is located.
+If you’ve spent any amount of time in a sim racing rig or if your setup is away from your computer then you’ll quickly realize the pain and annoyance that comes with trying to type, enter races, change cars, etc. Every time you want to do that you have to get up and go over to where your keyboard and mouse are located.

 The answer to all these frustrations is a wireless keyboard and mouse, specifically a media keyboard as they are small, reliable, cheap, have trackpads built-in, and they get the job done.